Azure Batch best practices

 Pool allocation failures can happen at any point during first allocation or subsequent resizes.
 This can be due to temporary capacity exhaustion in a region or failures in other Azure services that Batch relies on.
 Your core quota is not a guarantee but rather a limit.

 It's possible for Batch pools to experience downtime events in Azure.
 Keep this in mind when planning and developing your scenario or workflow for Batch.
+If nodes fail, Batch automatically attempts to recover these compute nodes on your behalf.
+This may trigger rescheduling any running task on the node that is recovered.
+To learn more about interrupted tasks, see Designing for retries.

 Custom image pools